 Assessment methods and criteria

-oral exam - 70 % reports on lab practicals; attendance of seminars given by members of IAB - 30 %
+oral exam - 70 % reports on lab practicals; oral presentation of findings; activity and level of attendance during lab sessions - 30 %

 internship not included

 this course is part of the introductory and levelling modules during semester S7 taught at the University of Liege in the framewolrk of the EMERALD program

 Mohamed AATACH - Assistant